 This factor has often been assumed to be a constant throughout the entire mantle (e.g. Becker, 2006; Conrad and Lithgow-Bertelloni, 2006; Conrad et al., 2007; Conrad and Behn, 2010; Ghosh et al., 2010; 2017; Wang et al., 2015; Liu and Zhong, 2016), although its value varies between studies.
 For example, Ghosh et al. (2010; 2017) and Wang et al. (2015) use a conversion factor between shear velocity anomalies and density anomalies, R/vs, of 0.25, whereas Conrad and Lithgow-Bertelloni (2006), Conrad and Behn (2010) and Becker (2006), assume a value of 0.15.
 Liu and Zhong (2016) also consider depth-invariant values for R/vs, choosing values in the range 0.24 to 0.4 depending on the considered tomography model and other parameters.
 There are, however, well-known problems with the use of a uniform scaling factor, and most studies remove the upper 200-300 km of the seismic model because the large seismic velocities here lead to unrealistically large temperatures and hence buoyancy (e.g. King and Masters, 1992; Conrad and Lithgow-Bertelloni, 2006; Becker, 2006; Yang and Gurnis 2016; Liu and Zhong 2016).
 In addition, many studies include additional negative buoyancy associated with subducted slabs (e.g., Wen and Anderson, 1997; Ghosh et al., 2013).

 Previous studies have derived a depth-dependent conversion considering mineral physics constraints.
 These are generally based on the approach described by Stixrude and Lithgow-Bertelloni (2005a;b; 2007; 2011) in which phase equilibria and physical properties of multicomponent assemblages relevant to Earth’s mantle are calculated with available thermodynamic data.
 Styles et al. (2011) use this approach to compute phase equilibria, density and elastic parameters as a function of temperature, pressure, and composition, in order to convert shear velocity anomalies into temperature anomalies.
 Rudolph et al. (2015) explore various choices for the conversion between seismic velocity anomalies and density anomalies, including depth-dependent conversion factors based on thermodynamic principles and calculated using HeFESTo (Stixrude and Lithgow-Bertelloni, 2007), or constant values of R/v.
+Cammarano et al. (2003) compute temperature and density anomalies in the shallowest 800 km by considering constraints from thermodynamics (using a less complete (exhaustive?) thermodynamic data set than the one provided by Strixrude and Lithgow-Bertelloni (2011)) and anelasticity.
 Steinberger and Calderwood (2006) derive conversion factors which vary with depth, assuming a purely thermal origin for both lateral density and seismic velocity variations.
 The R/v obtained by Simmons et al. (2009) is found through simultaneous inversion of seismic body wave travel times and geodynamic observations while using realistic mineral physics parameters linking wave speeds and density.